Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 Serving Suggestions

 I like to have this salad as a side for a light, “summer-themed” lunch or dinner.
-It pairs well with proteins that aren’t too healthy, like parmesan-crusted fish fillets.
+It pairs well with richer proteins like parmesan-crusted fish fillets.
 You could also try adding the shrimp from this shrimp avocado salad if you want.

 For a “sandwich and salad,” open-faced tuna melts pair well with this corn and cucumber salad.
 Like the salad, the tuna melts are easily transportable in a cooler if you don’t mind eating them cold.
 (If the picnic area has a nearby grill, I might be tempted to use the grill to melt the cheese on the tuna melts.
 Just make sure you follow the picnic area rules.)